Dumisanik/Dataset_Creator-GroundTruth-/README.md

 The app will ask you to confirm saving to the xml once you have iterated through all the images.
 You can hold the [Right-Arrow] key to skip through images.

+# REquirements and Dependencies
+- Python 2.7
+- OpenCV for Python
+- lxml